-17 Jan Health Care Utilizing Experiential Marketing is the New Frontier in Advertising
+17 Jan Utilizing Experiential Marketing For Healthcare is the New Frontier in Advertising

-Smart Business conducted an interview, “Experiential Marketing in health care: The new frontier in advertising, today,” with our Director of Creative Experiences, Maggie Ellison.
+Smart Business conducted an interview titled, “Experiential Marketing in healthcare: The new frontier in advertising, today”, with our VP, Maggie Ellison.
 Maggie shares why health care changing its direction with advertisement strategies is taking their results to a whole new level.

 What are the traditional advertising outlets for health care entities and how effective are they?

-Presently, the advertising outlets most capitalized on by health care organizations are radio, outdoor, print and digital.
+Presently, the advertising outlets most capitalized on by health care organizations are radio, outdoor, print, and digital.
 The effectiveness of these traditional forms of marketing, however, is dwindling.
-According to a 2014 study performed by Statista, global marketers selected search-optimized website marketing, events and trade shows, social media, targeting through segmentation and analytics, and television advertising as the most effective forms of marketing.
+According to a 2014 study performed by Statista, global marketers selected search-optimized website marketing, events, trade shows, social media, targeting through segmentation and analytics, and television advertising as the most effective forms of marketing.
 Interestingly, the top four all can be integrated into an experiential marketing campaign.